trpedersen/lox-cs/README.md

 It has a fair bit to go in terms of wrapping up a presentation layer, and I'm only up to interpreting basic expressions.
 Check out the test code for details.

+I'll update the project some more once Bob has fully written the sections to do with stack-based compilers.